stegenfeldt/Atea.Windows/README.md

 ## Tools needed

-This project is built using Visual Studio 2017 (Community).
+This project is built using Visual Studio 2022 (Community).
 In addition to that, you'd need the following extensions:

 - VSAE - Visual Studio Authoring Extensions
-- Microsoft Visual Studio 2017/2015 Installer Projects
+- Microsoft Visual Studio 2022 Installer Projects

+It *should* work with VS2017 and later, but this has not been tested.

 ## Customers/Sponsors